serenader2014/mplayer/README.md

 * `getCurrentTime()` : Calling this method will return the instance's playing current time.
 Remember, this method will not return the instance object, so this method will not suppport chaining expression.

-* `getDuration()` : Return the current track's duration.
+* `getDuration()` : Return the current audio's duration.
 Also this one will not support chaining expression.

 * `defaultEventBinding` : When calling `initialize()` method ,this method will be excuted, just like `createView()` method.
 After initialize the instance, you won't need to call this method again.
 Because binding event listener multiple time can reduce the web page's performance.